appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ##Unsubscribe to the properties changes
 It is recommended to unsubscribe the callback functions after the component has been unmounted.

-For example in `React` we can use the `componentWillUnmount` life cycle method to unsubscribe the changes.
+For example in `React`, we can use the `componentWillUnmount` life cycle method to unsubscribe to the changes.
 ```js
 componentWillUnmount() {
     searchbase.unsubscribeToStateChanges(this.stateChangeHandler);